kumarswamyg2005/Designden/README.md

 ## � Contributors

-M. Manoj Kumar played a crucial role as the Frontend Developer, implementing a sophisticated form validation system using JavaScript event listeners and regex.
+M. Manoj Kumar played a crucial role as the Frontend Developer, implementing a robust form validation system using JavaScript event listeners and regex.
 His contributions provided real-time feedback, significantly enhancing the user experience and ensuring seamless interaction with the application interface.

 ## �🚀 **Next Steps**